 Visit http://www.denverfilm.org/filmcenter/detail.aspx?id=27220 for screening times, ticket prices and additional info.

 All photos courtesy of ShortsHD.

-Crisis Hotline: Veterans Press 1 (USA/40 mins/2014) – Last year it was Lone Survivor, this year it is American Sniper, both based on real Navy Seals, both of which include a montage of the grueling training Navy Seals undergo.
+Crisis Hotline: Veterans Press 1 (USA/40 mins/2014)—Last year it was Lone Survivor, this year it is American Sniper, both based on real Navy Seals, both of which include a montage of the grueling training Navy Seals undergo.
 While watching what these men must go through to condition themselves for combat, I couldn’t help but wonder, “What training do they receive to come home?”
-If the statistic: since 2001 more U.S. troops have taken their life than have died on the battlefield, is any indication, the answer is: not much.
+If this statistic: “Since 2001 more U.S. troops have taken their life than have died on the battlefield,” is any indication, the answer is not much.
 There are people who help, and in upstate New York, a team of 250 have fielded 22,000 calls from soldiers who suffer from PTSD and are in despair.
 Not all of the calls end well (a statistic informs that there are an average of 22 suicides a day), but they are a dedicated team that truly care about their cause, even if that means four responders have to work one case for five hours to make sure the soldiers gets the help they need.
 It’s a pity that this doc isn’t being programmed alongside American Sniper.
 At the very least, they could put up the number: 1-800-273-8255, Veterans Press 1.